 Note: For information on how to configure your liquibase.properties file, view the Creating & Configuring your liquibase.properties File topic in the knowledge base.
 Instead of using a liquibase.properties file, you can also pass the necessary information on the command line.

 Open your command prompt or Linux terminal and run the following command:

-Note that when generating a SQL formatted changelog, you must specify the short name of the targeted database type as part of the filename.
+Note: When generating an SQL formatted changelog, you must specify the short name of the targeted database type as part of the filename (as shown above).